 - Using search terms that are too specific also can yield disappointing results.
-The Pivot keyword glossary can help you choose search terms that fit “categories” of funding opportunities.
+Using the Pivot Keyword field can help you choose search terms that fit “categories” of funding opportunities.

 - Faculty and scholars should review and update the profile Pivot has created for them to ensure that the funding opportunities and collaborators based on this profile are valid.
 Existing profiles may be updated by submitting a CV.
 New profile content submitted is checked by Pivot editorial staff then used to update the profile database.

 An overview of searching for funding and using other tools in Pivot is provided below.
-Pivot also provides detailed support and training.
-If you need additional help, please contact Shelley Sprandel (firstname.lastname@example.org, 2-8122).
-SPO will provide training for departments; department contacts may contact Shelley or Pam Miller (email@example.com) for more information and to set up a session.
+Pivot also provides detailed help.
+If you need additional help, you may contact the Berkeley Research Development Office (firstname.lastname@example.org) or email@example.com.
+BRDO provides training for departments; department contacts may contact BRDO for more information.

-Your feedback on Pivot is most welcome.
 Please note that human interaction with the system is important to create better matches and search results, in particular when using the system-generated matches between expertise profiles and funding opportunities.
-The more detail and the more accurate the profile, the better the matches.
-You may send comments to Pam Miller or Shelley Sprandel.

-You may use Pivot from any campus-based computer for basic searches without setting up an account.
-If you choose to set up an account, you will be able to log in from any location, and you will have access to the tools for managing searches and opportunities.
+When you set up an account, you will be able to log in from any location, and you will have access to the tools for managing searches and opportunities.
+You may also use Pivot for basic searches from any computer on campus without setting up an account.
 If you are a researcher, an account will allow you to create, claim, or update a profile.

-If you had an account for COS Funding Opportunities, you will use that same username and password for Pivot.
-If you do not have a current Pivot account, you will need to create an account:
+If you do not have a current Pivot account, you will need to create one:

 - You will receive a verification email at the email address entered in the account creation process, the email will include a link to Pivot.

-The Pivot Quick Search is an easy way to search across all funding opportunities available.
+The Pivot Funding Discovery page is a quick way to search across all funding opportunities available.
 Searching for funding by text searches across all fields, providing you with broad search results.
 Boolean operators AND, OR, and NOT can be used within the text search box, and quotations can be used for exact phrase searching.
 Searching by sponsor searches the entire sponsor list or allows you to browse the sponsor list alphabetically.
+Search by keyword lets you search by any combination of keywords.
 If search results are too broad, you can then refine your search results.
-For more guidance, see Funding Search Tips, Funding Quick Search, and other Pivot support (under Finding Funding Opportunities).
+For more guidance, see Pivot Funding and other Pivot Help.

 The Advanced Search allows you to construct a targeted, field-specific search using search boxes, browsing windows, and pick lists.
 Note that there are no required fields for conducting an Advanced Search.
 You can enter information in only the fields you wish to search.
 Adding information to more fields will result in narrower search results.
-Fields available are listed briefly below and described in detail in Funding Field Descriptions.
-For more guidance, see Funding Search Tips, Funding Advanced Search, and other Pivot support (under Finding Funding Opportunities).
+Fields available are listed briefly below and described in detail in Searching for Funding Opportunities.
+For more guidance, see Pivot Funding and other Pivot Help.

 - All Fields.
 This will yield results similar to a Quick Search for text.
 Put a word or phrase in this field to search for that word or phrase in every field.